Aliases for IGF1 Gene

 GeneCards Summary for IGF1 Gene

 IGF1 (Insulin Like Growth Factor 1) is a Protein Coding gene.
-Diseases associated with IGF1 include Growth Retardation With Deafness And Mental Retardation Due To Igf1 Deficiency and Insulin-Like Growth Factor I. Among its related pathways are GPCR Pathway and Transcription_Role of VDR in regulation of genes involved in osteoporosis.
-GO annotations related to this gene include growth factor activity and integrin binding.
+Diseases associated with IGF1 include Insulin-Like Growth Factor I and Pituitary Gland Disease.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Peptide hormone metabolism.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and integrin binding.
 An important paralog of this gene is IGF2.

 UniProtKB/Swiss-Prot for IGF1 Gene